GiG/recruitment-cases/qa-tests/RoboTest.md

 c) Surprise us with you skills with tricks to implement code and find bugs that we didn't even know yet!

-d) present the result of the tests in any html format (any tool you want) for easy reading
+d) present the result of the tests in HTML format (any tool you want) for easy reading

 *Scenario 1* - Check that the correct payment methods are displayed for Swedish registered users